Carers

 Carers' services in Somerset

 Carers of people with mental health problems receiving services from Somerset NHS Foundation Trust can access specialist services provided by the trust.
-More details can be found here, or contact a member of staff.
+More details can be found on our Caring for someone with a mental health condition page, or contact a member of staff.

 Carers of people with physical health problems have a right to request a carer’s assessment from Somerset County Council.
-Please telephone Somerset Direct on 0300 123 22 24 .
+Please call Somerset Direct on 0300 123 22 24.
 Specialist carers support services for people with physical health problems are provided by CCS Carers Service.(Somerset Carers Helpline 0800 3168 600)

 Principle 1 – We will recognise and respond to your needs as someone who cares for a patient of Somerset NHS Foundation Trust